From commencing its business as an online marketplace for books to being the world’s largest online revenue company, Amazon has come a long way.

 On Amazon’s recent Amazon Prime Day, it partnered with 14 very popular stand-up comedians in India to promote their Sale Day.

 The caption put up was, “Your 10-minute breather is here.
-Enjoy your #AmazonPrimeDay shopping with 14 comedians keeping your company, every hour. #DiscoverJoy”, this seemed to be interesting and that attracted many customers to shop.
+Enjoy your #AmazonPrimeDay shopping with 14 comedians keeping your company, every hour. #DiscoverJoy”, This seemed to be interesting and that attracted many customers to shop.

 ii.
 Amazon HandMade

 They have turned their passion and creativity into handcrafted products for customers around the world with the hashtag #BossBabe.
-This move encouraged women from all over the globe to start their business and use Amazon as its distribution channel.
+This move encouraged women from all over the globe to start their businesses and use Amazon as its distribution channel.